Xmetalfanx/linuxSetup/documentation/Guide.md

     - Install trizen option
 2. [Submenu] Manjaro Specific
     - Chroot into Manjaro
-3.  [for Manjaro AND/OR Arch] Optmize Mirrors
-    - I may have to do some adjusting on stuff like Anarchy Linux (an arch installer), if funny business crops up s

-4. Reset to original mirror list
+3. Reset to original mirror list
     - Resets to the original mirror list before any of my scripts did anything
       - note to self: put exact name and location here
 -